howtographql/howtographql/content/backend/graphql-scala/8-mutations.md

 </Instruction>

-### Define ObjectInputType's
+### Define InputObjectType's

-`ObjectInputType` is the same for input what `ObjectType` to `type` keyword.
+`InputObjectType` is the same for input what `ObjectType` to `type` keyword.
 It tells Sangria how to understand a data.
-In fact you can define `ObjetType` and `ObjectInputType` for the same case class, or even more than one of each.
+In fact you can define `ObjectType` and `InputObjectType` for the same case class, or even more than one.
 Good example is an `User` entity which could consist many fields.
-But when you register new user and during signup action you need a different kind of data so you can create different ObjectInputTypes.
+But when you register new user and during signing in action you need a different kind of data, so you can create different InputObjectType's.

 <Instruction>